Skip to main content

 val houses = house @* { } ( house_info( .number_of_rooms, .number_of_floors, .floor_area ) );

-and change the function's signature to is_mansion(house: house_info).
-In this way, we can optimize which values we get from the database.
+By changing the function's signature to is_mansion(house: house_info), we can optimize which values we get from the database.

 tip